fritzing/eagle2fritzing/brd2svg/README.md

 distribution: .fzp files are placed in parts/core and the svg files are place into parts/svg/core/breadboard, parts/svg/core/schematic, and parts/svg/core/pcb.
 There is an option to place parts into 'contrib' instead of 'core' folders.

-To test your new parts in Fritzing, you only need to copy the parts folder into your local Fritzing user storage area into the 'parts' folder you find there (in other words, this is a merge operation--which works nicely under Windows and has become recently available under Mac; perhaps this is
+**To test your new parts in
+Fritzing**, you only need to copy the parts folder into your local Fritzing user storage area into the 'parts' folder you find there (in other words, this is a merge operation--which works nicely under Windows and has become recently available under Mac; perhaps this is